-Table 3 shows the minimum DS4000 controller firmware and ESM firmware versions that are recommended for use with the EXP100.
+Table 3 shows the latest minimum DS4000 controller firmware and ESM firmware versions that are recommended for use with the EXP100.

-Important: These are only minimum firmware versions.
-To complete an accurate installation and configuration, you must also read the information in the next section, "EXP100 ESM CRU types, firmware, and release levels explained."
-This is especially important if you are intermixing an EXP100 with other expansion enclosure types behind a single storage subsystem, because you might need to upgrade to newer controller and/or ESM firmware versions.
+Important: To complete an accurate installation and configuration, you must also read the information in the next section, "EXP100 ESM CRU types, firmware, and release levels explained" on page 6.